Raindr0p/angel_framework/README.md

     jump::to('http://www.google.com');
   }); //build::post() method only response to post request
 ```
 As you can see, Angel supports variables in uri.
-Remember to pass them in your build:: code block. **sql::** workflow is SQL command like.
-You can write them like this:
+Remember to pass them in your build:: code block.

+**sql::** workflow is SQL command like.
+You can write them like these:
 ```PHP
 sql::select('table_name')->where('a=? and b=? or c="1"',[$a,$b])->order('a')->by('desc')->limit(5);
 //returns a result array or false if encounters error